Usage

 pause

-receive ones.
+more frames.
 This can be undone with resume command.
 This only

 works interactively as lldpd asks lldpcli to unpause after